pantheon-systems/documentation/source/content/guides/decoupled-sites/05-support.md

 ### How do I File a Bug or Get Support?

 Pantheon has a limited scope of support for early access products.
-For assistance with your decoupled site you can email helpdesk@pantheon.io.You will receive a response within 1 business day.
+For assistance with your decoupled site you can email helpdesk@pantheon.io.
+You will receive a response within one business day.